 Essentially, Dennis believed anybody could be taught to master the futures markets but Eckhardt was much more skeptical.
 Instead, Eckhardt argued that Dennis had years of training and experience that enabled him to beat the market and profit from his approach to trading.
 As a result, Dennis devised an experiment that could be used to test his hypothesis and prove that even a complete novice is capable of learning the strategies needed to master the market make consistent gains through trading.
+So what is the Turtle Trading strategy?

 To settle this classic debate, Richard Dennis found a group of people with no experience in the world of finance.
 Using his own money, Dennis opened large trading accounts for each person and began teaching his basic rules to beat the market.
 Needless to say, this type of experiment was largely unprecedented given the significant monetary risks involved when trading with real money.
 However, Dennis firmly believed in his ideas and he was willing to put this money at risk in order to prove his point.